James Gortner

 The Darkside Portraits

 The technique employed to make this work is of my own invention.
 Several smaller works of art (several canvases, panels, and original works of art made by other people and lost, or left abandoned) have been constructed together to form the paintings' support.
 Once the arragment was puzzled together to my liking I pinned the found paintings together with steel screws and butressed the work from behind with a traditional wood carpentered lattice.
-Then sections of the flushed-out surfaces were painted over in the range of ways that I paint from realistic to abstract, creating new content while allowing some of the found paintings content to peek through.
+Then sections of the flushed-out painted surfaces were painted over in the range of ways that I paint from realistic to abstract, creating new content while allowing some of the found paintings content to peek through.
 Each work has been framed with cracked and chipped antique doorway molding also found in Darkside.
 The working process as well as the space surrounding this project was intended allegory for the collective and transformative power of art.

 JAMES GORTNER